Samuel Nemessányi: Early death

 Nemessányi's shaky lifestyle took a great toll on his health.
 His excessive drinking led to his early demise at the height of his most productive period.
 On March 5, 1881, he suffered a stroke and collapsed in the street, dying shortly afterward.
 He was barely 44 years old.

 Although none of his sons chose violin making, Nemessányi's apprentices, Béla Szepessy and Eduard Bartek, are generally credited for carrying on the Nemessányi line throughout the late 19th and early 20th century.
 Bartek taught Paul Pilát who taught many talented apprentices, including: Dezső Bárány, Mihály Reményi, and János Spiegel to name a few.

-Despite the fact that Nemessányi was irresponsible, impulsive, and careless, he was a kind and compassionate man whom everyone liked.
-He was truly a dramatic figure in the world of violin making and left a sizable impression in the Hungarian violin-making school.
-His life leads a striking parallel with that of Giuseppe Guarneri del Gesù who also lived excessively with the drink and died in his early 40s, at the height of his career.
-Nemessányi's talent with Guarnerian modeling only enhance this fact.
+He was a dramatic figure in the world of violin making and left a sizable impression in the Hungarian violin-making school.
+His life leads a striking parallel with that of Giuseppe Guarneri del Gesù who also was an alcoholic and died in his early 40s, at the height of his career.
+Nemessányi's talent with Guarnerian modeling only enhances this fact.